 In the 2008 general election, California's ethnic and racial minorities received a great deal of attention from the campaigns on the highly contentious ballot initiative to ban same-sex marriage.
-Both sides of the Proposition 8 debate targeted Blacks and Latinos through political ads as well as campaign mailers.
-These voters were attractive to both camps for different reasons-those against the ban appealed to them by linking it to the issue of civil rights and discrimination, while those favoring the ban catered to Latino and Black communities by emphasizing moral and religious values.
+Both sides of the Proposition 8 debate targeted blacks and Latinos through political ads as well as campaign mailers.
+These voters were attractive to both camps for different reasons-those against the ban appealed to them by linking it to the issue of civil rights and discrimination, while those favoring the ban catered to Latino and black communities by emphasizing moral and religious values.

-While media reports attributed record rates of Black and Latino turnout for the passage of Proposition 8, the analysis presented in this paper paints a more nuanced picture.
-First, even if turnout rates amongst these two groups remained at the same levels as they did in the 2004 presidential race, Proposition 8 still would have garnered a majority of support from California's voters.
-Nonetheless, given their large share of the state's eligible voting population (31 percent), Black and Latino voters played an important role in the passage of Proposition 8.
-Individual level analysis did reveal that Blacks exhibited a higher probability of supporting the ban than did White voters in California.
-Especially amongst Blacks identifying as born again Christians, their likelihood of opposing Proposition 8 was more than double what it was for Whites who identified with the same religion.
-However, Blacks' political attitudes did not influence their vote intention towards Proposition 8 in the same manner as it did for Whites.^{xxii}
+While media reports attributed record rates of black and Latino turnout for the passage of Proposition 8, the analysis presented in this article paints a more nuanced picture.
+First, even if turnout rates among these two groups remained at the same levels as they did in the 2004 presidential race, Proposition 8 still would have garnered a majority of support from California's voters.
+Nonetheless, given their large share of the state's eligible voting population (31 percent), black and Latino voters played an important role in the passage of Proposition 8.
+Individual-level analysis did reveal that blacks exhibited a higher probability of supporting the ban than did white voters in California.
+Especially among blacks identifying as born-again Christians, their likelihood of opposing Proposition 8 was more than double what it was for whites who identified with the same religion.
+However, blacks' political attitudes did not influence their vote intention toward Proposition 8 in the same manner as it did for whites.22